lreij/notes/z.md

 The Millionaire Fastlane: Crack the Code to Wealth and Live Rich for a Lifetime

-Tiny Experiments: How to Live Freely in a Goal-Obsessed World

 The Alchemy of Finance, Reading the Mind of the Market,  George Soros

-Wealth Redistribution in Bubbles and Crashes

 ACT Made Simple: An Easy-to-Read Primer on Acceptance and Commitment Therapy